Have you ever participated in a video interview before?

 Here are a few tips to have in mind in order to have a great interview:

 Technology isn’t always perfect, so it’s important to test everything.
 As far as internet connection goes, use an Ethernet cable directly into the wall instead of relying on Wi-Fi when possible, as it’s less prone to cutout.
-Test out your Skype with a friend a couple of hours before your interview.
+Test out your webcam with a friend a couple of hours before your interview.
 Make sure you and your friend can see and hear each other clearly, without any cutout or call drops.
-This allows you to get all of the kinks out so you’re not wasting your interview time fiddling with your Skype settings.
+This allows you to get all of the kinks out so you’re not wasting your interview time fiddling with your computer settings.

-In a Skype interview, a recruiter can see your background – whether that be a coffee shop (not recommended) or the inside of your home.
+In a video interview, a recruiter can see your background – whether that be a coffee shop (not recommended) or the inside of your home.
 Make sure your background is clean and professional.
 Do not sit with your back to a window or light.
 Instead, consider facing the window or light directly or at a slight angle, so you’re easy to see.
 If possible, sit slightly away from the camera, so that the recruiters can see your face and the top-half of the great interview outfit you’ve put together!

 Just because we’ll only be seeing your top half does not mean it’s a good idea to wear pajama bottoms with that button up.
 It’s important to treat this interview as if you were going to an in-person interview, so dress well from head-to-toe.
 You never know if you have to stand up to answer the door unexpectedly.